TiiJeiJ8/E-Library/CONTRIBUTING.md

 #### Step 1: Add the Book File to `library/`

 Place the e-book file (e.g., `.epub`, `.pdf`) into the sub-repository [E-Library-Books-Repo](https://github.com/TiiJeiJ8/E-Library-Books-Repo) `library/` directory.
 Please follow a clear directory structure, such as `library/Author-LastName-FirstName/Book-Title-YYYY/`.
+For online uploads, refer to GitHub's "Creating new files" tutorial: [Creating new files](https://docs.github.com/en/repositories/working-with-files/managing-files/creating-new-files)

-> 💡 **Tip**: For small files (< 25MB), you can use the **"Add file" → "Upload files"** feature on the GitHub website to upload them directly.
+> 💡 **Tip**: For small files (< 100MB), you can use the **"Add file" → "Upload files"** feature on the GitHub website to upload them directly.
 For larger files, you will need to clone the repository locally to add them.

 #### Step 2: Create the Index and Documentation